EOxServer/eoxserver/developers/basics.rst

 Django
 ~~~~~~

-EOxServer is designed as a Django app.
-It reuses the object-relational mapping
+EOxServer is designed as a series of Django apps.
+It reuses the
-Django provides as an abstraction layer for database access.
-Therefore, it is
+object-relational mapping Django provides as an abstraction layer for database
-not bound to a specific database application, but can be run with different
+access.
+Therefore, it is not bound to a specific database application, but can
-backends.
+be run with different backends.

 Database
 ~~~~~~~~